RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 ### 4. Ask for Exactly What You Want

 When enrolling others via the _Who Not How_ strategy, ask for exactly what you want.
-Many people will tell you "no".
-However, over time, you will find others who are very inclined to give you what you want because it aligns with what they want.
-Through practice you will become more adept at identifying the ideal people to ask and you will learn to state your requests with greater clarity.
+Many people will tell you "no" at first.
+However, over time, more people will give you what you want because their desires will align with yours.
+Through practice you will become more adept at choosing the ideal people to ask and you will learn to state your requests with greater clarity.

 ### 5. Automate and Systemize Your Future Self